alphagov/paas-aws-broker-boshrelease/README.md

 #### Create a BOSH deployment manifest

-Now create a deployment file (using the files at the [examples](https://github.com/alphagov/paas-aws-broker-boshrelease/blob/master/examples/) directory as a starting point).
+Now create a deployment file (using the files in the [examples](examples/) directory as a starting point).

 #### Deploy using the BOSH deployment manifest